 4 Simple Ways to Reset Restriction Passcode on iPhone

-You mainly come to this page for the same reason, want to reset iPhone restriction passcode, right?
-Well, don't worry, I will give you 4 step-by-step solutions to reset your restriction password.
-But before that, let's see some basic background knowledges on restriction passcode.
+You mainly come to this page for the same reason, you want to reset the iPhone restriction passcode, right?
+Well, don't worry.
+I will give you 4 step-by-step solutions to reset your restriction password.
+But before that, let's see some basic background knowledge on restriction passcode.

 How to reset restriction passcode on iPhone.

-- Solution One: Resetting the Restrictions Passcode (Remember Password)
+- Solution 1: Reset the Restrictions Passcode if you remember it

 We all have different approaches to passwords/passcodes and the like.
-You should do what feels comfortable for you, in terms of your security, and that includes having a passcode which you will remember.
+It would help if you did what feels comfortable for you in terms of your security, and that includes having a passcode which you will remember.
 This is not so much a solution, but should you want to change your passcode to something which is going to work better for you, it is easy to do so.

 Step 1.
 Tap on Settings > General > Restrictions.